bahtiyartan/troia/docs/82XMLjson.rst

 	OBJECT:
 		TABLE CUSTOMERS;

-	CLEAR XMLMAP SALESMAP;
+	CLEAR XMLMAP DEMOMAP;
-	CREATEXMLMAP SALESMAP;
+	CREATEXMLMAP DEMOMAP;

-	MAP ELEMENT CustomerList AS XMLROOTTABLE CustomerList IN SALESMAP;
+	MAP ELEMENT CustomerList AS XMLROOTTABLE CustomerList IN DEMOMAP;

-	MAP ELEMENT Customer AS XMLTABLE Customer IN SALESMAP;
+	MAP ELEMENT Customer AS XMLTABLE Customer IN DEMOMAP;
-	MAP PCDATA OF Customer AS XMLCOLUMN Customer IN SALESMAP;
+	MAP PCDATA OF Customer AS XMLCOLUMN Customer IN DEMOMAP;

-	MAP RELATION Customer TO CustomerList LINK 'asdf' WITH DUMMY  GENERATE NO IN SALESMAP;
+	MAP RELATION Customer TO CustomerList LINK 'asdf' WITH DUMMY  GENERATE NO IN DEMOMAP;

+	COPYFILE '*C:\TMP\XML\ex3.xml' INTO '.\XMLParsing\ex3.xml';
-	PARSEXML 'C:\TMP\tempxml2.xml' USING SALESMAP;
+	PARSEXML '.\XMLParsing\ex3.xml' USING DEMOMAP;

-	CONVERTXMLTABLE Customer INTO TABLE CUSTOMERS FROM SALESMAP;
+	CONVERTXMLTABLE Customer INTO TABLE CUSTOMERS FROM DEMOMAP;

 	COPY TABLE CUSTOMERS INTO TMPTABLE;
 	SET TMPTABLE TO TABLE TMPTABLE;